 For Covid-19 safety reasons, the Stewart Museum and Gift Shop remain closed, but these are kept under constant review and updates will be published as soon as we are able to safely re-open them.

 Unfortunately, no. We only allow Assistance Dogs in the Gardens.

 They bloom on both Lakes from mid-June to the end of August.

 Our annual Tulip Festival takes place late April to early May.
 Please check our events page for full details.

 With the exception of some areas of the Rock Garden, the Gardens are fully wheelchair / pushchair friendly.
 The Gift Shop, Café and Toilets are fully accessible, and there are viewing areas situated around the Lakes.

 Our toilets are situated at the rear of the café.
 We have a disabled toilet and baby change area.

-To keep them healthy, our fish are fed a special low protein fish food which can be purchased from the Visitor Centre for £1 a tub.
-The tubs we use are manufactured from recyclable cardboard and we encourage visitors to return the empty ones to the bin near the Visitor Centre.
+To keep them healthy, our fish are fed a special low protein fish food which can be purchased from the Visitor Centre for £1.20 a tub.
+The tubs we use are manufactured from recyclable cardboard and we encourage visitors to return the empty ones to a special bin near the Visitor Centre.

 Join Rusticus Arts on an exciting adventure in the Gardens as we celebrate this most magical time of the year!
 Find out how all the garden creatures are preparing for Spring, and help weave some seasonal magic of your own […]